nicolechung/react_typescript_tips/declaring_types.md

 # Hard - Objects

 ## Objects with unknown key/value pairs
 Sometimes you have objects where you don't know the key names up front (maybe just the values).
-In cases like this it's useful to use Typescripts [Indexable Types] (https://www.typescriptlang.org/docs/handbook/interfaces.html#indexable-types):
+In cases like this it's useful to use Typescripts [Indexable Types](https://www.typescriptlang.org/docs/handbook/interfaces.html#indexable-types):

 ```typescript
 interface EventLabel {